 Above all, there are three reasons that explain why water management fails to solve the water crisis.

-We can represent the problem of water scarcity in the world as a leaking bucket (Fig 2)
+We can represent the problem of water scarcity in the world as a leaking bucket, where each consumer is represented by a hole in the bucket.
+(Fig 2)

 Certainly, we will not stop the water leakages when we are just focusing on covering our hole.